Header Image 1

 VI Always try your best without disturbing others

-*Students can raise a concern if they feel something is unfair but they must choose an appropriate time and place-this would normally be at break or lunchtime and with their Head of Year.
+*Pupils can raise a concern if they feel something is unfair but they must choose an appropriate time and place-this would normally be at break or lunchtime and with their Head of Year.

 These are generic and should be applied in all lessons.

 Smoking and the use of e-cigarettes is not allowed on school grounds.
-Any student caught smoking cigarettes/e-cigarettes or found with cigarettes/e-cigarettes or cigarette paraphernalia will be placed in the Reflection room at the discretion of the SLT.
+Any pupil caught smoking cigarettes/e-cigarettes or found with cigarettes/e-cigarettes or cigarette paraphernalia will be placed in the Reflection room at the discretion of the SLT.

 Sanctions

 At times, of course, we have to recognise and accept that young people will not behave or work in a manner which is acceptable.
 Where misdemeanours are minor or are a result of carelessness, it is likely that only a clear “verbal warning” will be issued.
-It is expected that this will be a sufficient prompt for most students to work acceptably.
+It is expected that this will be a sufficient prompt for most pupils to work acceptably.

-Stickers will be issued to students who receive a yellow card or are given a Head of Year/ Senior Staff detention.
+Stickers will be issued to pupils who receive a yellow card or are given a Head of Year/ Senior Staff detention.
 The sticker will be issued on the day the child is informed and the detention will take place the following evening

 Reflection Room

 The Reflection room is an extremely serious sanction.
-The Reflection room has a functional and purposeful environment where students will be provided with the work from their lesson.
+The Reflection room has a functional and purposeful environment where pupils will be provided with the work from their lesson.
 The room will be sully supervised at all times.

 Only in extreme circumstances of persistently disruptive behaviour will the Head Teacher/ Deputy Head Teacher consider the option of a suspension.